nomascus/Paleoproteomics/README.md

 >	It will generate mqpar files from metadata file which has the format of sampleID runID rawfile fastaDBfile.
 For example, the metadata should be something like:     Homo_sapiens    sample123       run456       MassSpec123456.raw      LemurDatabase.fasta

->       For the initialiation tun, type: perl MQpar_autogen.pl INIT template_VAL_mqpar.xml metadata.txt
+>       For the initialiation run, type: perl MQpar_INIT_autogen.pl template_INIT_mqpar.xml metadata.txt
->       For the validation run type: perl MQpar_autogen.pl VAL template_VAL_mqpar.xml metadata.txt

 >	Be sure to hard code the directories in the "Set directories" section below